Analysis of a Generalized Expectation-Maximization Algorithm for Gaussian Mixture Models: A Control Systems Perspective: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we analyzed a subclass of GEM algorithms to estimate the parameters of GMMs from a dynamical systems perspective.
-In particular, we showed that this subclass of algorithms can be understood as LTI systems connected in feedback with a nonlinearity.
-The convergence properties of the proposed algorithms are studied by utilizing tools from robust control theory.
+In this paper, we analyzed a GEM algorithm to estimate the parameters of GMMs from a dynamical systems perspective.
+In particular, we showed that this algorithm can be understood as an LTI system connected in feedback with a nonlinearity.
+The convergence properties of the proposed algorithm are studied by utilizing tools from robust control theory.
 We also explored the simple design of this class of GEM algorithms and provided evidence using pedagogical examples that it might be possible to improve the transient and the practical convergence of these algorithms despite the fact that they exhibit the same asymptotic convergence rates.
 Future work will consist of using tools from adaptive systems theory to accelerate practical convergence properties for GEM algorithms.
+Additionally, fundamental connections exist between the EM algorithm and proximal point methods~\citep{chretien2000kullback,chretien2008algorithms,figueiredo2004lecture} and future work will focus on analyzing proximal interpretations of the EM algorithm using tools from robust control theory~\citep{lessard2016,fazlyab2018analysis}.